Running Man (TV program): Reception

 The first episode of the show received mixed reviews.
 According to Asiae, the show concept was promising, but the crew could not use the location to full potential, and the pace was not fast and dynamic enough.

 Despite a slow start, Running Man became increasingly popular in South Korea and throughout Asia.
-In its home country the show is watched by 2.1 million people on average.
+In its home country, the show was watched by 2.1 million people on average.
 Due to the existence of fansubs, it is watched outside of Asia as well, being translated into English, Spanish and Arabic, among others.

-According to The Straits Times (an English language daily newspaper in Singapore), the popularity of the show is due to its unpredictability, the comedy involved, the celebrity guests and the chemistry between the regular cast members.
-Assistant professor Liew Kai Khiun at the Nanyang Technological University (Singapore) attributes the appeal of Running Man to the ability of using public space in a creative way: "Running Man is about taking audiences to the various corners of not only South Korea, but the region as well.
+According to Singaporean daily newspaper The Straits Times, the popularity of the show is due to its unpredictability, the comedy involved, the celebrity guests and the chemistry between the regular cast members.
+Assistant professor Liew Kai Khiun at the Nanyang Technological University in Singapore attributes the appeal of Running Man to the ability of using public space in a creative way: "Running Man is about taking audiences to the various corners of not only South Korea, but the region as well.
 In the rather fast-paced urban societies in Asia, the show helps to provide release from the daily tensions that such streets and buildings are associated with."
 Liew thinks that the cast members are not particularly good looking, thus have nothing to lose, even if they "wrestle with one another like children".

 According to producer Jo Hyo-jin, the show is popular because the concept of having to choose a winner is culturally easy to understand.
 He also named the good relationship between the regular members as one of the reasons for the show's success.
-Celebrity guests like Super Junior, Girls' Generation and f(x) play an important part in the success as well, although they sometimes induce criticism.
-For example, after the airing of the Big Bang episodes, some viewers complained that the band won too easily.
-Jo Hyo-jin, however, denied any special treatment of the celebrities.
+Celebrity guests like Super Junior, Girls' Generation, and 2PM play an important part in the success as well, although they sometimes induce criticism.
+For example, after the airing of the BigBang episodes, some viewers complained that the band won too easily.
+However, Jo denied any special treatment of the celebrities.
 Jo explained that fans are also highly critical of the games, therefore it is not possible for the crew to reuse games without changing them.

 The regular members of Running Man have held several fan meetings throughout Asia.
 In October 2013, their Singapore fan meeting drew a crowd of 3,000.
 When the cast arrived for shooting in Vietnam and other countries, they were greeted by thousands of fans at the airport.

+As of 2019, Running Man recorded a peak viewership rating of 8.5%, taking first place among variety shows in the same time slot.

 Discography

-In conjunction with the 9th year of show, the show held their first ever fan-meeting in South Korea.
-During the fan-meeting, they collaborate with the different singers.
+In conjunction with the 9th year of show, the show held their first ever fan meeting in South Korea.
+During the fan meeting, they collaborated with different singers.
 On September 22, 2019, the extended play titled Running Man Fan Meeting: Project Running 9 was released.